-Carlos ArambulaStrategist, One Ninth & Co-founder of MarcasUSA
+Carlos ArambulaStrategist, Co-founder of MarcasUSA

 Carlos brings over two decades in the domestic, U.S. Hispanic, and international marketing arenas on both sides of the brand – client and agency.